-This correspondence prepared pursuant to 329 IAC 10-9-1 presents the Documentation fourth annual update indicating the 1) continued lack of alternative capacity, and 2) progress toward closure of the coal-fired units.
+This correspondence prepared pursuant to 329 IAC 10-9-1 presents the Documentation fifth annual update indicating the 1) continued lack of alternative capacity, and 2) progress toward closure of the coal-fired units.
+Relative to RMSGS and the WDA, it also provides status of related CCR surface impoundment closures.

-Progress Toward Closure/Permanent Cessation of Coal-Fired Boiler Operations
+Progress Toward Permanent Cessation of Coal-Fired Boiler Operations/Closure of Surface Impoundments